 On completion of each short course a digital badge will be issued.
 A digital badge is an authenticated, online representation of the knowledge acquired and can be shared via a range of online platforms.

-Why do this course
+Why do this bundle?

 The 2015 Victorian Royal Commission into Family Violence looked at the causes and issues of family violence.
 It revealed that family violence is a gendered crime, as 75% of victims are women.
 Gender inequality is at the core of violence against women and is a serious social issue in Australia.
 A number of new gender equity strategies and policies have been developed to address this issue.